RajashekarRaju/GoogleDeveloperTraining-AndroidKotlinFundamentalApps/README.md

 you fix the bugs that the app contains and add some enhancements to the app.
 You also learn about Android Jetpack's lifecycle library, which can help you manage lifecycle events with code that's better organized and easier to maintain.

+#### 4.1 Lifecycles and logging
+#### 4.2 Complex lifecycle situations

+### Lesson 5: Architecture components
+Lesson 5 teaches you how to use ViewModel and LiveData objects.
+You learn how to use ViewModel objects to enable data to survive configuration changes such as screen rotations.
+You convert an app's UI data into encapsulated LiveData and add observer methods that are notified when the value of the LiveData changes.

+You also integrate LiveData and ViewModel with data binding so that the views in your layout communicate directly with ViewModel objects, without using the app's fragments to relay information.
+This technique simplifies your code and eliminates the need for click handlers in the UI controllers.